2series/python-linear-regression/linear regression.md

 This is an iterative optimization algorithm that works by repeatedly updating the model parameters in the direction that minimizes the cost function

-Here is some example code for implementing gradient descent for simple linear regression in Python:
+Here is sample code for implementing gradient descent for simple linear regression in Python:

 ```
 import numpy as np